-Organizers Meetups (and Organizers Summits) are half-day events for everyone who has co-organized an IndieWebCamp or was active organizing Homebrew Website Club meetups in the past two years.
+Organizers Meetups (and Organizers Summits) are half-day events held before IndieWeb Summits, and often quarterly before IndieWebCamps, for everyone who has co-organized an IndieWebCamp or organized Homebrew Website Club meetups in the past two years.
 Due to the spread-out nature of our community, many attend remotely.

 These meetups were formerly called Leaders Meetups.
 At the 2018 NYC Organizers Meetup organizers decided to rename them to avoid the sound of elitism or intentional hierarchy; and because we want to encourage anyone to become an organizer!

 Proposal: make "organizer" more present tense (active organizers) to emphasize/focus/encourage more active organizing (as well as empower new folks rather than just folks that have been around, with the goal of being more forward inclusive and less insidery).
 Specific changes: